XanaduAI/strawberryfields/doc/development/development_guide.rst

 .. code-block:: python

-    pytest tests/backend/test_states.py --cov=strawberryfields/location/to/module --cov-report=term-missing -k 'not TestBaseGaussianMethods'
+    pytest tests/backend/test_states.py --cov --cov-report=term-missing -k 'not TestBaseGaussianMethods'

-Here the coverage report will be created relative to the modules specified by the path passed to the ``--cov=`` option.
+Passing the ``--cov`` option without any modules specified will generate a coverage report for all modules of Strawberry Fields.

 Documentation
 -------------